-We suggest using the following process.
-At the end of each weekly topic, create a few key questions about the concepts.
+We suggest using the following process: at the end of each weekly topic, create a few key questions about the concepts.
 Provide a close date and time for the poll.
 At the end of the poll, collect responses and share with students (in a discussion forum).
-Encourage students to volunteer explanation of correct response and discuss the situation.
+Encourage students to volunteer an explanation of a correct response and discuss the situation.

 Can student groups use this?
 How would they go about it?

 Yes, they would need to request an account with Ed Media if they want to create their own polls.
 They can also use it to review course material.